So you’re wondering if you can connect Chromecast to a TV without HDMI. Why bother buying a brand-new TV when you can turn an old TV into a smart TV?

-- Run a Male to Male Aux cord from TV’s 3.5mm port to your computer’s soundcard.
+- Run a Male to Male Aux cord from the TV’s 3.5mm port to your computer’s soundcard.

-- Use an 3.5 mm to RCA adapter.
+- Use a 3.5 mm RCA adapter.
 Connect the 3.5mm side to your computer and the RCA cables to your TV or display.

 - Use an HDMI audio extractor box with multiple audio ports.

-Note: Make sure to check what type of DVI your monitor uses because there are five types and they’re not backwards compatible like HDMI.
+Note: Make sure to check what type of DVI your monitor uses because there are five types and they’re not backward compatible like HDMI.
 DVI-D is the most common.